tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 Let's look at the top X percentile of tickers that have the biggest price difference before and after earnings call.
 Those with green beat earnings per share estimates whereas those with red miss the estimates.

+Let's look at the data!

+Here's a violin plot of the price difference.

+Here's several more violin plots of top 10 most seen sectors.

+Let's look at some time series data!

+Here's a time series of the eps difference.

+Here's a time series of number of earnings estimations

+Here's a time series of the ticker price difference

+Let's look at the mekko plot to see the beat or miss counts across the top sectors.

+Let's look at the mekko plot to see the sentiment of earnings call across the top sectors.

+Let's look at the mekko plot to see the stock price difference across the top sectors.

+Let's look ath the time series of number of earnings calls.

+Let's see the breakdown of what the model predicts.

 **Hypothesis Testing**

+Let's see if there's a statistically significant difference in the price actions between tickers with positive earnings call sentiment and negative earnings call sentiment.

+I perform a one way anova between sentiment and price difference.

 **Improvements**